2025 Delhi Red Fort blast

 On 10 November 2025, a car exploded near the Red Fort in Delhi, India, killing at least 15 people and injuring more than 20 others.
 According to the Delhi Police, there were two to three people inside the car at the time of the explosion.
 The preliminary police findings indicated that the blast may have been a possible suicide attack, and the police have been investigating whether the incident was a deliberate terrorist act.
 On 12 November, the Indian government labeled the incident as a terrorist act.

 Further police reports indicated that the blast is suspected to have been caused by ammonium nitrate fuel oil and other explosives in the car, which triggered a fire that damaged multiple nearby vehicles.
 Investigators later traced the car used in the explosion to Umar Mohammed, a Pulwama-based doctor, who worked at at Al-Falah University in Faridabad and had alleged links to individuals arrested during the earlier police raids conducted in the city which led to the capture of more than 2900 kg of explosives.
 Subsequent DNA analysis of the human remains found in the vehicle identified Umar as one of occupants of the car.
 Based on evidence recovered during the investigation, he was allegedly part of a larger network consisting of several doctors from Faridabad and Kashmir, with links to foreign handlers.

+The UN Security Council’s 38th report of the Analytical Support and Sanctions Monitoring Team has attributed the November 2025 blast to Al-Qaida in the Indian Subcontinent (AQIS).
+The report notes that AQIS has evolved from a fragmented group into a regional terrorist organisation.

 Background

 On 9 November 2025, the Jammu and Kashmir Police, along with the Haryana Police, recovered around 350 kg of explosives, assault rifles, handguns, timing devices, and ammunition from a house in Faridabad, a city adjacent to Delhi.

-On the next day, the police raided another house in the same city and recovered approximately 2563 kg of explosives, and other materials such as chemicals, reagents, inflammable material, and electronic circuits, used for making bombs.
+The next day, the police raided another house in the same city and recovered approximately 2563 kg of explosives, along with chemicals, reagents, flammable materials, and electronic circuits used to make bombs.
 As per the police, the houses were rented by Mujammil Shakeel, a doctor from Pulwama in Jammu and Kashmir.
 The police arrested Muzammil Ahmad Ganai from Pulwama and Adeel Majeed Rather from Qazigund, both doctors, who are alleged to be part of a clandestine cells linked to the Islamic militant groups, Jaish-e-Mohammed and Ansar Ghazwat-ul-Hind.

 As per media reports, the doctor who rented the accommodations and the suspect who perpetrated the blasts worked at the same hospital in Faridabad.
 However, the police have not officially confirmed a link between the raids and the car explosion.